-XTO Energy's interest in certain oil and gas properties from which the net profits interests underlying properties were conveyed.
+75% net profits interests - interests that entitle the Trust to receive 75% of the net specified share of production without any production expense or development costs underlying properties XTO Energy's interest in certain oil and gas properties from which the net profits interests were conveyed.
 The underlying properties include royalty and overriding royalty interests in producing and nonproducing properties in Texas, Oklahoma and New Mexico, and working interests in producing properties located in Texas and Oklahoma.

-working interest An operating interest in an oil and gas property that provides the owner a specified share of production that is subject to all production expense and development costs
+A non-operating interest in an oil and gas property that provides the owner a working interest An operating interest in an oil and gas property that provides the owner a specified share of production that is subject to all production expense and development costs